 Multinodular goiter; MNG; nodular goitre

-The thyroid gland is a butterfly-shaped gland sitting in the front of the neck.
-It is responsible for the production and release of thyroid hormones.
-Any increase in the size of a part or whole of the thyroid gland is called a goitre.
+The thyroid gland is a butterfly-shaped gland sitting at the front of the neck.
+It is responsible for the production and release of thyroid hormones (thyroxine and triiodothyronine).
+Any increase in the size of the whole, or part of, the thyroid gland is called a goitre.
 For more information see the article on goitre.
 A multinodular goitre is a goitre where there are many lumps (nodules) that appear within the gland.
 This is probably the most common thyroid gland disorder.
 Nodules may be clearly visible or only discovered through examination or scans.

 The cause(s) of multinodular goitre are, in most cases, unknown.